Noise and Hearing Conservation Program

 To prevent health hazards from excessive noise exposure, as an employer you must:

-• Make reports available to the joint health and safety committee or representative and to an officer on request.
+• Make reports available to the committee or representative and to an officer on request.

 • More than 85 dBA for 8 hours,